Phaneesh-Git/Vim_tips_for_k8_certifications/README.md

    - `b`- back one step
    - `$`- takes you to the end of first line.
 But it won’t be in insert mode
    - `0`- to go to start of line
-   - `gg` - to move the cursor the first line of the file
+   - `gg` - to move cursor to the first point of file
-   - `G or shift+g` - to take cursor the end of file
+   - `G or shift+g` - to take cursor to the end of file

 - **To set spell check**
     - `:set spell` - to check spell